SwareJonge/inazumahax/Readme.md

 # Inazumahax
-Savegame exploit based on savezelda to boot a .ELF File rom the SD Card Tools to inject it into the savefile will be added soon
+Savegame exploit based on savezelda to boot a .ELF File from the SD Card Tools to inject it into the savefile will be added soon

 ## Credits